Examinations

 Examination Regulations

-Examination regulations contain legally binding regulations on the timing, content and organization of each degree course, e.g. information on the course content to be completed (mandatory and mandatory elective modules) and on examinations (procedures, retakes, free attempts).
+Examination regulations contain legally binding regulations on the timing, content and organization of each degree course, e.g. information on the course content to be completed (mandatory and mandatory elective modules) and on examinations (procedures, retakes, no-penalty attempts).

 The regulations applicable to your chosen degree program are located in the degree program descriptions under Degree Programs A-Z. Alternatively, you can also find the links to the regulations for your chosen subject/degree program on the degree information pages: